What's in this article?

 The first thing you need to know is - a leaking boiler is not good.

-If your boiler's super-old and looks way beyond repair, get a new one installed from just £1,395
+If your boiler's super-old and looks way beyond repair, find out what replacement you need along with costs.

 Top 5 causes of a leaking combi boiler

 #1 Water leaking from underneath?
-Badly installed or corroded pipework
+Poorly installed or corroded pipework

 The pipes immediately underneath your boiler are going to be your number one culprit for the leaking boiler.
 The most common cause of this pipework causing a boiler leak is corrosion of the pipes.